VFP apps on Android and iPhone?

 I committed to showing a bit of this at a Virtual Brown Bag webinar in a few weeks, so I guess I’ll be spending my spring break looking at some of this.
 Updates to follow…

-Lilliana Breidenthal
+1. Lilliana Breidenthal Avatar

 Found your site on Bing…Great post!
 I look forward to reading more from your site.